 About Hacker’s work, the poet Jan Heller Levi has said:

-Hacker is also highly regarded for her criticism, editing, and translation.
-She served as editor of The Kenyon Review from 1990 to 1994.
-As translator, she has published Claire Malroux’s A Long-Gone Sun (Sheep Meadow Press, 2000) and Birds and Bison (Sheep Meadow Press, 2004); Vénus Khoury-Ghata’s collections Here There Was Once a Country (Oberlin College Press, 2001), She Says (Graywolf Press, 2003), and Nettles (Graywolf Press, 2008); Guy Goffette’s Charlestown Blues (Princeton University Press, 2007); Marie Ettiene’s King of a Hundred Horsemen: Poems (Farrar, Straus and Giroux, 2008), which received the PEN Award for poetry in translation; Hédi Kaddour’s Treason (Yale, 2010); Emmanuel Moses’s He and I (Oberlin, 2010); Rachida Madani’s Tales of a Severed Head (Yale, 2012); Habib Tengour’s Crossings (Post-Apollo Press, 2013); and Samira Negrouche’s The Olive Trees’ Jazz (Pleiades Press, 2020).
-She lives in Paris, France.
+Hacker is also highly regarded for her criticism, editing, and translations.
+She served as the editor of The Kenyon Review from 1990 to 1994.
+As a translator, she has published Claire Malroux’s Birds and Bison (Sheep Meadow Press, 2004) and A Long-Gone Sun (Sheep Meadow Press, 2000); Vénus Khoury-Ghata’s collections Nettles (Graywolf Press, 2008), She Says (Graywolf Press, 2003), and Here There Was Once a Country (Oberlin College Press, 2001); Guy Goffette’s Charlestown Blues (Princeton University Press, 2007); Marie Ettiene’s King of a Hundred Horsemen: Poems (Farrar, Straus and Giroux, 2008), which received the PEN Award for Poetry in Translation; Hédi Kaddour’s Treason (Yale, 2010); Emmanuel Moses’s He and I (Oberlin, 2010); Rachida Madani’s Tales of a Severed Head (Yale, 2012); Habib Tengour’s Crossings (Post-Apollo Press, 2013); and Samira Negrouche’s The Olive Trees’ Jazz (Pleiades Press, 2020).

-Her essay collection, Unauthorized Voices, was published by Michigan in 2010.
+Hacker’s essay collection, Unauthorized Voices: Essays on Poets and Poetry, 1987–2009, was published by University of Michigan Press in 2010.

-In 2008, she was elected a Chancellor of the Academy of American Poets.
+In 2008, Hacker was elected a Chancellor of the Academy of American Poets.
 She lives in Paris.